Pemberton & District Initiative Fund (PDIF)

 Eligibility

-All organizations who receive this funding must be not-for-profit organizations, community groups, entities or societies based within the Pemberton and District regional area (i.e. residents of the Village and SLRD Electoral Area C) that are considered by PVUS to be contributing to the general interest, benefit and well-being of its residents.
-Applications from commercial/ for profit ventures will not be considered.
+All organizations that receive this funding must be not-for-profit organizations, community groups, entities, or societies based within the Pemberton and District regional area (i.e., residents of the Village and SLRD Electoral Area C) that PVUS considers to be contributing to the general interest, benefit, and well-being of its residents.
+Applications from commercial/for-profit ventures will not be considered.

 See Pemberton and District Initiative Fund Policy No. 16-2020 for more information on eligibility requirements.